Updated July 2024

 "Lotus" thick soled laced ladies shoes from Langston's Boot and Shoe Warehouse, High Street 1905= 12 shillings 9 pence a pair.

-Tin of black or brown shoe polish from Barnard's Stores Chapel Street 1909= 1 shilling.
+Tin of black or brown shoe polish from Barnard's Stores Chapel Street 1909 = 1 shilling.

 Business and farming costs:

-Annual rent of a butcher's shop in Lane End 1757= £6.
+Annual rent of a butcher's shop in Lane End (then part of Great Marlow parish) 1757 = £6.

-Annual rent of Wethered's brewery premises in the High Street which they had on a repairing lease 1795= £15.
+Annual rent of Wethered's brewery premises in the High Street which they had on a repairing lease 1795 = £15.

-Annual Rent of Seymour Court Farm 1833= £172 18 shillings.
+Annual Rent of Seymour Court Farm 1833 = £172 18 shillings.

-1 lamb in Marlow or Little Marlow 1837= 1 shilling
+1 lamb in Marlow or Little Marlow 1837 = 1 shilling

-Annual rent of Fountain Head beer house in High Street with the carpentry workshop attached 1838= £12 12 shillings.
+Annual rent of Fountain Head beer house in High Street with the carpentry workshop attached 1838 = £12 12 shillings.

-Team of 3 farm horses sold by Mr Eeles of Lane End, 1843= 16 guineas.
+Team of 3 farm horses sold by Mr Eeles of Lane End, 1843 = 16 guineas.

-An ewe sheep, Little Marlow 1849=30 shillings.
+An ewe sheep, Little Marlow 1849 = 30 shillings.

 Rent of land in Great Marlow Common Field per acre 1849 = between £2 15s and £3 .Note that this land was what would be soon known as Wycombe Road Farm, and was subject to some common rights still although this portion was privately rented.
 The following year the rent was doubled.

-Forty pounds in weight of good meadow hay, from Little Marlow, 1852= 3 shillings.
+Forty pounds in weight of good meadow hay, from Little Marlow, 1852 = 3 shillings.

-Rent Westhorpe Farm Little Marlow 1860 per annum= £500.
+Rent Westhorpe Farm Little Marlow 1860 per annum = £500.

-Annual rent Hope Beer House, High Street 1865 = £15.
+Annual rent Hope Beer House, High Street 1865 (a small but newish, purpose built premises) = £15.

-Rent Wymers Farm 1876, per annum= £68.
+Rent Wymers Farm 1876, per annum = £68.

 Rent of Dog and Badger Medmenham 1895 = £30 10 shillings per annum.

-Ton of coke from Marlow Gas Company 1909= £1.
+Ton of coke from Marlow Gas Company 1909 = £1.
 Delivery fee 3 pence per ton.

 Stable lantern, from Barnard's stores 1909 = 6 and a half pence

-Sale price of Holmers Farm (123 acres) Marlow 1910= £2,150.
+Sale price of Holmers Farm (123 acres) Marlow 1910 = £2,150.

-Cost of buying Westhorpe Farm Little Marlow 1917= £5,450.
+Cost of buying Westhorpe Farm Little Marlow 1917 = £5,450.

-Nanny goat juvenile from Field House Farm 1917= £1.
+Nanny goat juvenile from Field House Farm 1917 = £1.

 Personal Care

-Exotic scented perfume from Little Marlow supplier W Brown 1844= from 2 shillings sixpence.
+Exotic scented perfume from Little Marlow supplier W Brown 1844 = from 2 shillings sixpence.

-Mail order tablet of high quality soap sent from London to Marlow 1855= 6 pence [6d].
+Mail order tablet of high quality soap sent from London to Marlow 1855 = 6 pence [6d].

-Marlow Bouquet - a perfume from Baxters chemist in the High Street 1896= from 1 shilling 6 pence [1s 6d]
+Marlow Bouquet - a perfume from Baxters chemist in the High Street 1896 = from 1 shilling 6 pence [1s 6d]

-Antiseptic tooth powder "cleansing and refreshing", from Walter Duplock chemist, High Street 1906= from 1 shilling.
+Antiseptic tooth powder "cleansing and refreshing", from Walter Duplock chemist, High Street 1906 = from 1 shilling.

-Vaseline from Barnard's Stores 1909= 1 penny a tin.
+Vaseline from Barnard's Stores 1909 = 1 penny a tin.

-Tin of tooth powder (for cleaning teeth) from Barnard's 1909= 1 penny a tin.
+Tin of tooth powder (for cleaning teeth) from Barnard's 1909 = 1 penny a tin.

 Other:

-Dutton and Allen and Co Commercial Directory for Bucks with map 1863= 21 shillings if you were not a subscriber.
+Dutton and Allen and Co Commercial Directory for Bucks with map 1863 = 21 shillings if you were not a subscriber.

 Complied by Charlotte and Kathryn Day.

-Sources very numerous but included:
+Sources too numerous to fully list but included:

 South Bucks Standard 28 December & 27 March 1908, 15 January, 23 July, 26 November 1909 - Copies from the British Library and accessed via the BNA.
 August 2020.